 Contact the person listed below for further information.

 NOTE: You will receive this notice each year.
 You will also receive it prior to the next Medicare drug plan enrollment period and if this coverage through Pace University changes.
 You also may request a copy of this notice at any time.

 For More Information About Your Options Under Medicare Prescription Drug Coverage.

 More detailed information about Medicare plans that offer prescription drug coverage is in the “Medicare & You” Handbook.
 You’ll get a copy of the Handbook in the mail every year from Medicare.
 You may also be contacted directly by Medicare drug plans.

 For more information about Medicare prescription drug coverage:

 - Visit the Medicare website

 - Call your State Health Insurance Assistance Program (see the inside back cover of your copy of the “Medicare & You” Handbook for their telephone number) for personalized help

 If you have limited income and resources, extra help paying for Medicare prescription drug coverage is available.
-For information about this extra help, visit Social Security on the web at www.socialsecurity.gov, or call them at 1-800-772-1213 (TTY 1-800-325-0778).
+For information about this extra help, visit the Social Security website, or call them at 1-800-772-1213 (TTY 1-800-325-0778).